contentful/slash-developers/docs/ruby/tutorials/automated-rebuild-and-deploy-with-circleci-and-webhooks.md

 page: :docsRubyAutomatedRebuild
 name: Automated rebuild and deploy with CircleCI and Webhooks
 title: Automated rebuild and deploy with CircleCI and Webhooks
-metainformation: 'This guide will show you how you can automate this process using Webhooks and CircleCI.'
+metainformation: 'This guide will show you how you can automate Contentful deployments using Webhooks and CircleCI.'
 slug: null
 tags:
   - SDKs